 For certain ISV use cases, where it’s more cost-efficient to process data from multiple tenants in a single job, using separate inputs and outputs for each tenant, you may end up running quite a few (for example 20) independent queries in a single job.
 The assumption is each such subquery’s load is relatively small.
 In this case, you can follow the following steps.

 - In this case, do not use PARTITION BY in the query

 - Reduce the input partition count to the lowest possible value of 2 if you are using Event Hub.

 - Run the query with 6 SU.
 With expected load for each subquery, add as many such subqueries as possible, until the job is hitting system resource limits.
 Refer to Case 1 for the symptoms when this happens.

 - Once you are hitting the subquery limit measured above, start adding the subquery to a new job.
 The number of jobs to run as a function of the number of independent queries should be fairly linear, assuming you don’t have any load skew.
 You can then forecast how many 6 SU jobs you need to run as a function of the number of tenants you would like to serve.

-- When using reference data join with such queries, you should union the inputs together, before joining with the same reference data, then split out the events if necessary.
+- When using reference data join with such queries, union the inputs together before joining with the same reference data.
+Then, split out the events if necessary.
 Otherwise, each reference data join keeps a copy of reference data in memory, likely blowing up the memory usage unnecessarily.